 Here is a picture to show you the placement of the pocket holes.

 Now that those bad boys are drilled, time to assemble the pieces together.

 Lets make this pretty!!
 I chose to use wood stain in Kona (my all time fave) for this calendar.

 Since the body of the calendar is now assembled, lets move on to the numbered tin tabs.
 You will need to drill holes in the tops of 20 tin tabs which will be the numbers 0-9 on each side of the calendar.
 Since these are metal, go very slow and don’t let them get away from you.
 It would be smart to wear gloves on this step they can be very sharp.

 Here is a picture of what the tin tabs will look like in the box.
 They can be found in the hardware section next to the nails and screws in most hardware stores.

 Once all the holes are drilled, its time to use put on the numbered stickers.
 I used some old scrapbook stickers I had, but you can use whatever you have on hand.
-You could even get some custom face stickers for a personal touch, and most hardware stores also have numbered stickers next to the mailboxes for address purposes.
 Place each number on the tin tabs where you want your numbers to show.
 I went with the middle of the tin tabs.

 Now lay all of your tabs and your hardware on some cardboard and spray paint black.
 I used two coats on mine.